rubymonsters/ruby-for-beginners/source/03-learning_to_program/05-using_google.md

 Whenever you have a question, and you're not sure where to start looking for an answer, simply go ahead and ask Google.
-Some other person most probably has had the same before, and often times you will find a helpful blog post, tutorial, documentation, or answer on community sites like Stack Overflow.
+Some other person most probably has had the same question before, and often times you will find a helpful blog post, tutorial, documentation, or answer on community sites like Stack Overflow.

 Finding the right terms to type into Google might take some time.
 Experiment with this.
 If one question does not yield a helpful result on the first page,